 Gestational diabetes develops during pregnancy, and disappears after the pregnancy ends.
 Yet women who have had gestational diabetes are at increased risk of developing type 2 diabetes later in life.
-Gestational diabetes is actually quite heterogeneous (e.g., Huvinen et al. 2018)-- not everyone who is overweight develops it, and plenty of women who are not overweight or obese do develop it.
+Gestational diabetes is actually quite heterogeneous (e.g., Huvinen et al. 2018)-- not everyone who is overweight develops it, and plenty of women who do not have overweight or obesity do develop it.
 In one Japanese center, for example, fully 40% of women who developed gestational diabetes were lean but had impaired insulin secretion for some reason (Furukawa and Kobayashi, 2019).

-Interestingly, some women (myself included), from populations around the world, develop type 1 diabetes following gestational diabetes (e.g., see Unnikrishnan et al. 2016).
+Interestingly, some women (myself included), from populations around the world, develop type 1 diabetes following gestational diabetes (e.g., see Fujishima et al. 2023; Unnikrishnan et al. 2016).
 One study found that about 10% of a group of Finnish women with gestational diabetes developed diabetes over the subsequent six years, and that nearly half of them developed type 1.
 While most of the women who later developed type 1 initially tested positive for autoantibodies (during pregnancy), two of the 23 women who were determined to have developed type 2 also tested positive for autoantibodies (Järvelä et al. 2006).
 In a study from Egypt, the number of women with gestational diabetes found to be autoantibody positive was 44%!
 Half of them had developed permanent diabetes one year after childbirth (Amer et al. 2018).
 In Finland, 5.7% of the women with gestational diabetes developed type 1, after 7 years (Auvinen et al. 2020).
 There are apparently some genetic links between gestational diabetes and type 1 diabetes as well (Guo et al. 2016).

 Wucher et al. (2010) describe an "autoimmune gestational diabetes," where women with gestational diabetes have a high risk of developing type 1 diabetes.
 These women tend to have a low body mass index, and require insulin during pregnancy (although usually not afterwards for a time).
 According to these authors, 2-17% of pregnant women develop gestational diabetes, depending on the population studied.
 Perhaps 15-30% of these women have "pregestational" diabetes, that is, unrecognized type 2 diabetes.
 About 10% of women with gestational diabetes have "autoimmune gestational diabetes" and may go on to develop type 1.
 That is what happened to me.
 At the time, the doctors just looked at me as if I was some kind of anomaly; no one had ever heard of a patient developing type 1 after gestational diabetes.
 But it is important for doctors to be more aware of this possibility; at least one case study describes a 28 year old woman who died a month after giving birth.
 She had had prior gestational diabetes-- but she was also antibody positive and her pancreas showed signs of type 1 diabetes.
 Thus undiagnosed type 1 diabetes probably played a role in the health problems that led to her death (Jackson et al. 2017).
 It is interesting that doctors are so unaware of this happening that individual case studies are still being published (e.g., Ikeoka et al. 2018).
 Some doctors propose testing all women with gestational diabetes for type 1-related autoantibodies (Incani et al. 2019), although others find that it may not be worth the trouble (Beunen et al. 2022).